smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **Duplicate Alerts**: Cooldown keys not persisting.
 Verify Redis connection and TTL settings.
 - **Slow Processing**: Check Redis latency and network connectivity.
 Optimize pattern detection thresholds.
 - **Missing Metrics**: Ensure `RedisMetricsCollector` is properly initialized with a valid Redis connection.
-- **Tracing Not Exporting**: Confirm `ObservabilityConfig.tracing.enabled` is true and exporter type is valid.
+- **Tracing Not Exporting**: Confirm `ObservabilityConfig.tracing.enabled` is true and exporter type is set to 'otlp'.
+Verify that `OTLP_ENDPOINT` environment variable is correctly configured.
 - **Hash Verification Failures**: Verify that the `AUDIT_CRYPTO_SECRET` is properly configured and consistent across services.
 Check that critical event fields match between sender and receiver.
 - **Logging Issues**: Ensure ConsoleLogger is properly initialized with correct environment, application, and module parameters.
 Verify that LOG_LEVEL environment variable is set appropriately.
+- **OTLP Authentication Failures**: Check that either `OTLP_API_KEY` or `OTLP_AUTH_HEADER` environment variables are properly configured.
+Verify that the authentication method matches the target OTLP endpoint requirements.
+- **OTLP Export Failures**: Monitor for 429 (rate limited) responses and implement appropriate retry logic.
+Check network connectivity to the OTLP endpoint and verify that the endpoint URL is correct.

 **Section sources**
 - [monitoring.ts](file://packages/audit/src/monitor/monitoring.ts#L500-L600)